la2050/archive/_projects/2016/east-los-angeles-youth-environmental-leadership-summit.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  This Summit will provide students in East Los Angeles the opportunity to learn about cutting edge environmental science careers that will enable them to become part of the local economy and contribute to their communities cleaner, more accessible, and sustainable.
+ITEP will convene industry and community partners to hear the Generation Z perspective on community problems and potential solutions.
 project_impact: >-
   ["Waterways","Exposure to air toxins","Self-sufficiency","Local
   water","Resilient communities","Tree canopy cover"]